sajeelmalik/FS-Lesson-Plans/accessibility/01/README.md

 4. Also be on the lookout for elements that hint that they are buttons!
 Change those `divs` to `button` elements.
     - Note: `<button>` tags in HTML are more than just semantic - they provide clickability and minor styling, and sometimes form submission.

+#### BONUS!

+1. Add a link (`<a href="">`) at the beginning of the body that only shows up if the user is screen-reading (HINT: there's a fairly easy way to do this with Bootstrap).
+    - You might need to look up some documentation on Google or YouTube on how to do this!

 ### Definitions